 - A business telephone line and broadband access.

 - A computer with internet and email access, office software and access to a printer (see 7).
+Access to a secure virtual private network (VPN) can also allow your staff to connect to your company network from home.

 - Adequate insurance.